 Let’s understand this better with the help of the below example:

-A marine company insures goods with three insurance companies for the sum assured of Rs 10 lakh, 12 lakh, and 15 lakh respectively.
+A marine insurance company insures goods with three insurance companies for the sum assured of Rs 10 lakh, 12 lakh, and 15 lakh respectively.

-All the three insurance companies would cover the losses if at all it occurs.
+All three insurance companies would cover the losses if at all it occurs.
 The first insurer will pay 10 lakh, the second insurer would pay 12-10= 2 lakh, and the third insurer would pay 15-12=3 lakh.

 The client would also need to inform the second insurer about the first insurance policy.
 Consequently, he would also have to notify the third insurer about the first and second insurer.
 Concealing these details would make the insurances void.

-Claim amount is within the sum insured of the policies:
+The Claim amount is within the sum insured by the policies:

 T.J Engineering had purchased marine cargo insurance policies.
-The policiesoffered the coverage of Rs 50 lakh and Rs 20 lakh each from two insurance companies—Insurer X and Insurer Y respectively.
+The policies offered coverage of Rs 50 lakh and Rs 20 lakh each from two insurance companies—Insurer X and Insurer Y respectively.

-As the total loss was of Rs 10 lakh, T.J Engineering decided to approach only the single insurer.
-In this case, the company approached the insurer Y, who appointed a surveyor to inspect the goods.
+As the total loss was Rs 10 lakh, T.J Engineering decided to approach only a single insurer.
+In this case, the company approached Marine insurer Y, who appointed a surveyor to inspect the goods.

-After two days of inspection, the surveyor saw the shipment of the industrial equipment damaged.
-Despite good packaging, the shipment of the industrial equipment came into the exposure of sea water and got damaged.
+After two days of inspection, the surveyor saw the shipment of industrial equipment damaged.
+Despite good packaging, the shipment of the industrial equipment came into the exposure to seawater and got damaged.

-The insurer Y asked for the damaged certificate, KYC document along with papers to proof the dispatch.
+The insurer Y asked for the damaged certificate, and KYC document along with papers to prove the dispatch.
 Once the insurer received all the documents, their claim team reviewed and approved the claim accordingly.

 When the claim amount is more than the sum insured of one marine insurance policy